ZeusEdge/MY-DEVOPS-PROJECTS/Project2.md

 Activate your configuration by linking to the config file from Nginx’s sites-enabled directory => Successful

-Tested the configuration for syntax errors => No errors found\
+Tested the configuration for syntax errors => No errors found

 Disabled the default Nginx host that is currently configured to listen on port 80 => Successful

 Created an index.html file in the projectLEMP location => Successful

 Opened your website URL using IP address and (public hostname) DNS name => Successful

+## 5. TESTING PHP WITH NGINX